-We have audited the financial statements of Whitney Center, Incorporated as of and for the years ended December 31, 2015 and 2014, and our report thereon dated May 2, 2016, which expressed an unqualified opinion on those financial statements, appears on pages 1-2.
+We have audited the financial statements of Whitney Center, Incorporated as of and for the years ended December 31, 2016 and 2015, and our report thereon dated May 2, 2017, which expressed an unqualified opinion on those financial statements, appears on pages 1-2.
 Our audits were conducted for the purpose of forming an opinion on the financial statements taken as a whole.
-The supplementary information, Schedule I - Comparison of Statements of Activities, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The supplementary information, Schedule I - Comparison of Changes in Unrestricted Net Deficit Before Nonoperating Items, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of those financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements taken as a whole.

-New Haven, CT May 2, 2016
+New Haven, CT May 2, 2017